Tingting0618/Demand_Forecast_Machine_Learning/README.md

 ### Results

-Mean Absolute Error (MAE) on hold out set = 4.9%.
+Mean Absolute Error (MAE) on a hold-out set = 4.9%.
 In other words, on average, we are <5% off when forecasting a hotel's occupancy.
-As a comparison, when there is no model (i.e., directly use last year's occupancy as this year's occupancy on a same weekday), we are on average 8% occupancy points off).
+As a comparison, when there is no model (i.e., directly use last year's occupancy as this year's occupancy on a same weekday), we are on average 8% occupancy points off.

 ### Model used